 “Okay, then I’ll tell you!
 You are out here because you all sat by and let this fucking platoon fall apart!
 You sat by and did nothing while some slimy pieces of shit were grab assing instead of studying for the practical exams!”

 He then made squad one and two line up shoulder to shoulder, one squad on each side of the platoon road.
 He then made squad three line up behind squad one, and squad four line up behind squad two.
-Once again we had 5 seconds to exchange sides.
-The road was much more narrow than the handball court, and we were standing shoulder to shoulder and there was no room at all, to squeeze between the recruits on the other side.
+He said we would have only 5 seconds to exchange sides.
+The road was much more narrow than the handball court.
+We were standing shoulder to shoulder and there was no room at all to squeeze between the recruits on the other side.

 We all knew what was expected of us, and when the whistle blew all hell broke loose.
 The sounds of bodies slamming against each other, sounded like we were at a football game.
 It took about five tries, but we finally made it happen quickly.
 But not before there were several minor injuries and bloodied faces.

 He got us back in formation and marched us out to the parade ground.
 He then told us to take a knee and pay close attention to what he was going to say.
 He asked us who was missing from this ordeal.
 The names of the guys who caused all this by playing cards instead of studying were mentioned.
 He said no, and asked us if there was anybody else.
 Nobody knew what he was talking about.
 After a few minutes he said he was going back to the duty hut and when we figured it out, and figured out how to take care of the problem ourselves, the platoon guide would march us back to the platoon area.
 He turned and left us there alone...

 To go directly to the next post in this series, click here

 To go back to the previous post in this series, click here